Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

 Don’t get cross when they break the rules

-I really hate it when I hear parents say things like “were you raised in a barn?”
+I hate it when I hear “were you raised in a barn?”
 Or “didn’t anyone ever teach you any manners?”

 These are possibly some of the things that we heard when we were children and likely didn’t make us feel happy or do us any favours, more likely made us feel inadequate, ashamed and most certainly didn’t encourage us to eat well!